Ensemble Validation: Selectivity has a Price, but Variety is Free: Introduction

+Section \ref{related} surveys some related work.
 Section \ref{uniform} briefly reviews uniform and nearly uniform error bounds.
-Section \ref{valens} shows how to infer ensemble error bounds from uniform and nearly uniform error bounds.
+In Section \ref{valens}, we show how to infer ensemble error bounds from uniform and nearly uniform error bounds.
 Section \ref{telescoping} shows how to expand nearly uniform error bounds into telescoping error bounds.
 Section \ref{selvar} shows how to select parameters for telescoping error bounds to make the price of variety independent of the hypothesis set size and the number of in-sample examples.
+In Section \ref{comps}, we compare ensemble error bounds.
 Section \ref{discussion} concludes with a discussion of how to apply the error bounds we derive.